Plant dyeing – dye clothes with avocado

 Finally, the avocados are ripe, so you can make a decent batch of guacamole.
 But what about all the shells and stones?
 You don't have to throw them out right away.
 The avocado's shell and stone can be used to dye textiles.

-During corona, it has become a hit to color with plants.
-In addition to coloring with avocado, you can also color with onion skins, spinach and red cabbage.
-You can also color with leaves, flowers, berries and nuts you have found in nature.
-There is plenty of opportunity to explore the colors in the universe of plant dyeing.
+During the corona pandemic, it has become a trend to dye clothes with plants.
+In addition to dyeing with avocado, you can also color with onion skins, spinach and red cabbage.
+But also with leaves, flowers, berries and nuts you have found out in nature.
+There are plenty of opportunities to explore the colors in the universe of plant dyeing.
 So if you have some old fabric or clothing lying around that needs to be given new life, here is a small guide to dyeing with avocado.
 What color will the avocado be then?
-When you dye with avocado, the fabric gets the most beautiful old pink color that goes perfectly with our pink ReCollector sorting box.
+When you dye with avocado, the fabric gets the most beautiful old pink color that goes perfectly with our ReCollector sorting box in Ash Rose.

-• Fabric, possibly a shirt to be dyed (natural fibers such as wool and silk accept dye very well, but you can also use cotton, linen or viscose)
+- Fabric, eg. a shirt for dyeing (natural fibers such as wool and silk accept dye very well, but you can also use cotton, linen or viscose)

 Preparing avocados